-Description: Exempt from tax are electricity, steam, and refrigeration produced by a cogeneration facility owned and operated by certain cooperative corporations and distributed to tenants.
+Description: Exempt from tax are electricity, steam, and refrigeration produced by a cogeneration facility owned and operated by certain cooperative corporations and

-Estimate: 2004: Not Applicable - 2007: Minimal Data Source: New York State Division of the Budget
+Estimate: 2005: Not Applicable - 2008: Minimal Data Source: New York State Division of the Budget

-35. Automotive Fuel Receipts Exceeding Two Dollars Per Gallon portion of the taxable receipt exceeding two dollars per gallon.
-Estimate: 2004: Not Applicable - 2007: \$106.0 million Data Source: New York State Division of the Budget
+35. Automotive Fuel Receipts Exceeding Two Dollars Per Gallon exceeding two dollars per gallon.